All Episodes

 He said, I don't know what it was, but it wasn't ours.

-And that's all he said, and I had a very high-ranking member of the Navy described some underwater experiences they'd had with something that was doing 200 miles, and with the best thing we got is probably 40.
+And I had a very high-ranking member of the Navy describe some underwater experiences they'd had with something that was doing 200 miles.

 tucker carlson

-So is it possible given our current understanding of physics for any man-made machine to go anywhere near 200 miles an hour underwater?
+So is it possible, given our current understanding of physics, for any man-made machine to go anywhere near 200 miles an hour underwater?

 tim burchett